2013 Kosovan local elections: Incidents in Northern Kosovo

 In August 2013, members of the "Interim Assembly of the Autonomous Province of Kosovo-Metohija" voted on a statement that said the election would violate Serbian law.
 This statement was rejected by the governments of Kosovo and of Serbia.
 Since Kosovo declared independence in 2008, government in these Serb-majority municipalities in the north of Kosovo has been funded by Serbia, and they have been dominated by organised crime and paramilitaries.

 In the predominantly Serb area of Northern Kosovo, local Serb hardliners campaigned for a boycott of the elections.
 Voter intimidation was reported.
-Right before the election day, on Saturday night, a group of people attacked and severely injured the G.I.Srpska candidate for northern Mitrovica Krstimir Pantić in front of his house in Koloshin street; he was taken to hospital.
+Right before the election day, on Saturday night, a group of people attacked and severely injured the Civic Initiative Srpska candidate for northern Mitrovica Krstimir Pantić in front of his house in Koloshin street; he was taken to hospital.
 The entire political spectrum condemned the attack.
 Though the perpetrators were not found, Pantić pointed to the pro-boycott groups, who were not interested in official representation of Serbs within Kosovo.

 On election day, there were incidents and clashes with police, after extremists raided several polling stations and spoiled votes.
 Staff were assaulted, ballot boxes smashed, and tear gas canisters set off.
 This disruption caused the elections to be annulled in three polls in northern Mitrovica, repeated on November 17.
 The government of Serbia had encouraged Serbs in North Kosovo to participate in the elections, but this violence undermined attempts to normalise relations between the two governments.

 According to the OSCE the voter turnout was 22% in Leposavić, 22% in Zubin Potok and 11.21% in Zvečan.

 Oliver Ivanović called for the results in the northern four municipalities to be annulled.

 Following Foreign Minister Enver Hoxhaj declarations that "the mayors in the north should be of Serbian ethnicity", the Albanian opposition accused the government and DPK for having intentionally facilitated the defeat of Albanian candidates for the sake of stimulating the Serbian citizens in the north, despite their low voter turnout.

 Partial repetition in Northern Mitrovica

 The partial revoting in three polls of Northern Mitrovica on 17 November was quiet without any notable incident.
-The result reconfirmed G.I.Srpska had the plurality, pushing the municipality elections into the second round on 1 December.
+The result reconfirmed Civic Initiative Srpska had the plurality, pushing the municipality elections into the second round on 1 December.